open-telemetry/oteps/text/0156-columnar-encoding.md

 ![Breakdown of time per step for each batch size and each protocol](img/0156_logs_step_times.png)

-When cumulating the times of all steps, OTLP Arrow (with sorted columns) is ~0.90 slower than standard OTLP.
+When cumulating the times of all steps, OTel Arrow (with sorted columns) is ~0.90 slower than standard OTLP.
 This is mainly due to the ordering of the text columns.
-Without column sorting, OTLP Arrow is 1.3 times faster than OTLP.
+Without column sorting, OTel Arrow is 1.3 times faster than OTLP.
 For bandwidth optimization it is therefore recommended, at the cost of a slight processing slowdown, to activate column sorting (see appendix [Parameter tuning and design optimization](#appendix-c---parameter-tuning-and-design-optimization) for more details on the parameters to select the columns to sort).

-The batch creation+sorting phase for OTLP Arrow represents almost all the time spent.
+The batch creation+sorting phase for OTel Arrow represents almost all the time spent.
 Serialization and deserialization times are almost zero due to the use of Flatbuffer by Apache Arrow (ser/deser without parsing/unpacking).
 Compression and decompression times are low due to the fact that the size of the Arrow OTLP message before compression is more than 7 times smaller than an OTLP message with the same content.

-> It should be possible to significantly optimize the creation of OTLP Arrow batches for contexts where the structure
+> It should be possible to significantly optimize the creation of OTel Arrow batches for contexts where the structure
 > of the logs to be sent is known in advance.

 ### Traces